OctopusDeploy/blog/blog/2021-08/deploying-to-azure-with-github-actions-and-octopus/index.md

               tags: ${{ secrets.DOCKER_HUB_USERNAME }}/randomquotes-js:latest

 This code builds and pushes the code as a docker image to Docker Hub on every new push to master.
+Go to the Github actions tab to view the steps.

+![Github Success Initial](github-success-initial.png "Github Success Initial")

 After the build is complete, navigate to Docker Hub to see the image.

-![Github Success Initial](github-success-initial.png "Github Success Initial")

 ![Docker Hub Image](docker-hub-image.png "Docker Hub Image")